jeffmakuto/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly script file shows how to  display current directory contents; in long format, with user and group IDs displayed numerically, and hidden files (starting with .)

 The 6-firstdirectory script file shows a script file that creates a directory named my first directory in the /tmp/ directory.

+The 7-movethatfile script file shows how to move the file betty from /tmp directory to /tmp/my first directory.